There are certain signs that you may be gluten intolerant.

 Gluten intolerance is a condition in which you have intestinal and extra-intestinal symptoms after eating gluten.

-Ok, sounds straight forward enough - but how is this any different from celiac disease (CD)?
+🙋♀️How is gluten intolerant any different from celiac disease (CD)?

 First of all, you may experience similar symptoms to those with celiac disease, but you don’t test positive for CD (using the gold standard of a biopsy of the intestinal lining.)